gruntwork-io/terraform-google-load-balancer/modules/http-load-balancer/README.md

 You can enable SSL with the input variable `enable_ssl`.

-To use HTTPS or SSL load balancing, you must associate at least one SSL certificate with the load balancer's target proxy.
+To use HTTPS or SSL load balancing, you must associate at least one SSL certificate with the load balancer's target proxy using the `ssl_certificates` input variable.
 You can configure the target proxy with up to ten SSL certificates.

 For HTTP(S) Proxy Load Balancing, *Google encrypts traffic between the load balancer and backend instances.* SSL certificate resources *are not required* on individual VM instances.